syg13579/mongo_note/README.md

 # mongo_note
-The note of learning mongo
+The note of learning mongo hah